-    Canning is a method used to preserve foods for long periods of time by packing them in airtight containers.
+Canning is a method of preserving foods for long periods by packing them in airtight containers.

 Canning was first developed in the late 18th century as a way to provide a stable food source for soldiers and sailors at war.

-The canning process can vary slightly from one product to another, but there are three main steps.
+The canning process can vary slightly by product, but there are three main steps.
 These include:

-- Heating: Cans are heated to kill harmful bacteria and prevent spoiling.
+- Heating.
+Cans are heated to kill harmful bacteria and prevent spoilage.

-Bottom Line: Canning is a method used to preserve foods for long periods of time.
-There are three main steps: processing, sealing and heating.
+Canning is a method used to preserve foods for long periods.
+There are three main steps: processing, sealing, and heating.

 Canned foods are often thought to be less nutritious than fresh or frozen foods, but research shows that this is not always true.

-Therefore, studies show that foods high in certain nutrients are still high in the same nutrients after being canned (1, 2).
-Yet since canning typically involves high heat, water-soluble vitamins like vitamin C and vitamin B can be damaged (3, 4, 5).
-These vitamins are sensitive to heat and air in general, so they can also be lost during normal processing, cooking and storage methods used at home.
+These vitamins are sensitive to heat and air in general, so they can also be lost during normal processing, cooking, and storage methods used at home.

 Changes in individual nutrient levels aside, canned foods are good sources of important vitamins and minerals.

-In one study, people who ate 6 or more canned items per week had higher intakes of 17 essential nutrients than those who ate 2 or fewer canned items per week (9).
+In one study, people who ate 6 or more canned items per week had higher intakes of 17 essential nutrients, compared with those who ate 2 or fewer canned items per week (

-Bottom Line: Some nutrient levels may decrease as a result of the canning process, while others can increase.
-Overall, canned foods can provide comparable nutrients to their fresh or frozen counterparts.
+Some nutrient levels may decrease as a result of the canning process, while others may increase.
+Overall, canned foods can provide nutrient levels comparable to those of their fresh or frozen counterparts.

 Canned foods are a convenient and practical way to add more nutrient-dense foods to your diet.

-The availability of safe, quality foods is lacking in many parts of the world.
-Canning helps ensure people have access to a wide variety of foods year-round.
+The availability of safe, quality foods is lacking in many parts of the world, and canning helps ensure people have access to a wide variety of foods throughout the year.

-In fact, virtually any food can be found in a can today.
+In fact, nearly any food can be found in a can today.

 Also, since canned foods can be stored safely for several years and often involve minimal prep time, they’re incredibly convenient.

-BPA (Bisphenol-A) is a chemical that is often used in food packaging, including cans.
+BPA (bisphenol-A) is a chemical that’s often used in food packaging, including cans.

-Studies show that the BPA in canned food can migrate from the can's lining into the food you eat.
+Studies show that the BPA in canned food can migrate from the can’s lining into the food it contains.

-In one study, participants who consumed 1 serving of canned soup daily for 5 days experienced more than a 1,000% increase of BPA in their urine (12).
+In one study, participants who consumed 1 serving of canned soup daily for 5 days experienced more than a 1,000% increase in the levels of BPA in their urine (

 While it’s extremely rare, canned foods that weren’t processed properly may contain dangerous bacteria known as Clostridium botulinum.